Oral Health Center

 Discuss any sore throat with fever or other symptoms with your doctor by phone or with an office visit to see if you have a peritonsillar abscess.

-A peritonsillar abscess is usually diagnosed based on history and physical examination.
+A peritonsillar abscess is usually diagnosed based on history and a physical exam.
 A peritonsillar abscess is easy to diagnose when it is large enough to see.
 The doctor will look into your mouth using a light and, possibly, a tongue depressor.
 Swelling and redness on one side of the throat near the tonsil suggests an abscess.
 The doctor may also gently push on the area with a gloved finger to see if there is pus from infection inside.

 • Epiglottitis, an inflammation of the epiglottis (the flap of tissue that prevents food from entering the windpipe)